 First vs. subsequent offense

-Some state laws only allow felony charges if the perpetrator has a previous animal cruelty conviction.
-Given that only a fraction of animal cruelty acts are ever reported or successfully prosecuted, the HSUS is committed to supporting felony convictions in cases of egregious cruelty regardless of whether the perpetrator has a prior conviction.
+Given that a fraction of animal cruelty acts are reported or successfully prosecuted, we are committed to supporting felony convictions in cases of severe cruelty.

 Changes in federal tracking